Medicine is a calling, not a business: Henry Mintzberg

 In his new book, Managing the Myths of Health Care: Bridging the Separations Between Care, Cure, Control and Community, he pinpoints a number of ways we can improve our health care.

-One of them is to bring a halt to what he calls the "urge to merge."
-Mintzberg says bigger is not better in the field of health care.
+One of them is to bring a halt to the "urge to merge."
+Mintzberg said bigger is not better in the field of health care.

-The worst kind of hospital mergers, he says, are "non-physical" ones.
+The worst kind of hospital mergers, he said, are "non-physical" ones.

 "They take two hospitals and call them as one, even though they're six kilometres apart.
 And magically they've merged!
 How have they merged?
 Because somebody drew some lines on a piece of paper."